 Through advances in exponentially growing technologies such as artificial intelligence, 3D printing, synthetic biology and nanotechnology, we are dematerializing and demonetizing the cost of energy, food, healthcare, and education to the point where it will be accessible to anyone on (or off) the planet at near-zero cost.

-Over the next 20 to 30 years, I believe that our most pressing challenges will be driven by AI and robotics.
+Over the next 20 to 30 years, I believe that our most pressing challenges will be driven by robotics and artificial intelligence.
 Not in the style of the Terminator, though.
 Instead, my concern comes from the potential for significant technological unemployment.

 McKinsey & Co. predicts that 45% of jobs today will be automated out of existence in only 20 years.
 While we’ve seen this magnitude of change in the past – America went from a land of 84% farmers in 1810 to under 2% today – what worries me is actually the speed of the coming change.